robert-claypool/robert-claypool.github.io/about.md

 ### > Crypto currencies
 It's just a hobby, but I could talk about this for hours.

-You should read the [Satoshi whitepaper](https://bitcoin.org/bitcoin.pdf).
-Prepare to be blown away. :)
+If you read the [Satoshi whitepaper](https://bitcoin.org/bitcoin.pdf), prepare to be blown away. :)

 ## Terms and conditions
 This blog was made to distribute valuable info and show off my recent